AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/SupportedRoleClassType/MappingObject.md

 SupportedRoleClassType.MappingObject Property
 =============================================
-AutomationML 2.1 APIGets the MappingObject associated with a SupportedRoleClass.
+Gets the MappingObject associated with a SupportedRoleClass.
 Mapping objects are used to define mappings between properties of the associated object and the role class itself.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)